First-Time Buyer Mortgage Myths

 Qualified Veterans can score a mortgage from the VA with no money down.
 You must pay closing costs but can ask the seller to pay for them.
 If they refuse or will only pay a portion, you can use money gifted from a relative.

 If you qualify for an FHA loan, your down payment can be entirely gifted no matter what the percentage.
 If you don’t have a generous relative to help you out, there are also downpayment assistance programs available for first-time buyers.
-When it comes to closing costs, you can negotiate with the seller to cover up to six percent.
+When it comes to real estate closing costs in MN, you can negotiate with the seller to cover up to six percent.

 My Credit Score is Too Low